umnikos/hexc/spec.md

     return
   end
   fail()
-; simulate! drop
+; simulation! drop
 ```
 And the following is a simulation of `2dup` in hexc:
 ```
-"2dup" [ over over ] simulate! drop
+"2dup" [ over over ] simulation! drop
 ```

 Simulations can only be defined for pure words (words with no external effects).

 Simulations are also to be used when the particular symbol used cannot be found in the symbol registry.

 Expansion of non-macro words when it's given enough literal values is also done as a form optimization, and this is called a reduction.
-A word that has a simulation defined can have reductions enabled for it using the `reduce!` macro, by passing the word name and how many literal arguments are needed.
+A word that has a simulation defined can have reductions enabled for it using the `reduction!` macro, by passing the word name and how many literal arguments are needed.
 For example, here's a simulation of the `2drop` symbol that turns into `drop drop` when given one or more literal arguments:
 ```
 "2drop"
-  [ drop drop ] simulate!
+  [ drop drop ] simulation!
-  1 reduce!
+  1 reduction!
 drop
 ```